gzu-ai/website/content/authors/bowenduan/_index.md

 ---
 # Display name
-title: Rui Ma
+title: Bowen Duan

 # Username (this should match the folder name and the name on publications)
 authors:
-- ruima
+- Bowen Duan

 # Is this the primary user of the site?
 superuser: false